Treat Your First Credit Card With R-E-S-P-E-C-T!

 You’re hanging out at the mall with a few friends, and you spot an outfit that would be perfect for your best friend’s upcoming birthday bash.
 So you try it on, and as expected, it fits perfectly.
 Plus, the price is right.

 But there’s only one problem: There isn’t enough money in your checking account to cover the purchase.
 To buy or not to buy?
-The smarter option would be to leave the clothing in the store until you have enough cash on hand.
+The smarter option would be to leave the clothing in the store until you have enough cash on hand or in the bank when your bill arrives.

 So the higher your outstanding balances, the lower your credit score will be.

 Are you thinking you can just pay the minimum payment each month and get out of debt in no time?
 Well, you may want to think again.
 This was by far the biggest mistake I made when managing my first credit card.
 But why?
-Well, only 1 percent is allocated to the outstanding balance.
+Well, only a small part is allocated to the outstanding balance.
 Everything else goes to interest and fees.

 Remember that $12.72 balance from the last tip that destroyed my credit score?
 Well, I have to admit that it was a result of negligence on my part.
-I didn’t take the time to open the statement because I figured it would be empty.
+I didn’t take the time to open the statement because I thought it had a $0 balance.
 I ended up paying for it big time: with approximately $47.72 and a mangled credit score, to be exact.

 Due dates and grace periods are not created equal.
 The due date is the day by which you must pay at least the minimum payment to avoid a late fee and interest (APR).
-By contrast, the grace period is the window of time you have to pay the balance on your purchase before you are charged interest on it — generally about a month from the date on the statement.
+By contrast: “A grace period is the period between the end of a billing cycle and the date your payment is due,” according to the Consumer Financial Protection Bureau.

 You want to understand exactly what you’re getting into and the accompanying fee.
 A few things to be on the lookout for: